AI Data Centers: The Hidden Environmental Cost and Innovative Cooling Solutions

 .

-According to estimates from the Houston Advanced Research Center (HARC), existing data centers in Texas will consume about 25 billion gallons of water by 2025, accounting for 0.4% of the state's total water use.
-By 2030, this could increase to 2.7% of Texas' annual water consumption, equivalent to the water usage of 1.3 million average U.S. households
+In Texas alone, existing data centers are projected to consume approximately 25 billion gallons of water by 2025, accounting for 0.4% of the state's total water use.
+This figure could rise to 2.7% of Texas' annual water consumption by 2030, equivalent to the water usage of 1.3 million average U.S. households

 2